Research - Laboratory/Non-Laboratory, Staff/Administrative

 Physical Demands and Work Environment:

-Must be able to exert force up to 35 pounds.
+PHYSICALDEMANDS: Standing, sitting, walking, talking or hearing.
+No special vision requirements.
+Must be able to lift or exert force up to ten (10) pounds.

 Rutgers, The State University of New Jersey, is a leading national public research university and the state's preeminent, comprehensive public institution of higher education.
 Rutgers is dedicated to teaching that meets the highest standards of excellence; to conducting research that breaks new ground; and to turning knowledge into solutions for local, national, and global communities.
 As it was at our founding in 1766, the heart of our mission is preparing students to become productive members of society and good citizens of the world.
 Rutgers teaches across the full educational spectrum: preschool to precollege; undergraduate to graduate and postdoctoral; and continuing education for professional and personal advancement.
 Rutgers is New Jersey's land-grant institution and one of the nation's foremost research universities, and as such, we educate, make discoveries, serve as an engine of economic growth, and generate ideas for improving people's lives.